paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-12-09-more_responsive_answers.md

   country-name: United Kingdom
 summary: Justin Avery, who curates the Responsive Design Weekly newsletter, asked me four questions as part of his December Interview Series.
 Here are my answers.
 category:
-- responsive_design
+- Responsive design
-- web
+- Web
-- interviews
+- Interviews
 ---
 Justin Avery, who curates the Responsive Design Weekly newsletter, asked me four questions as part of his [December Interview Series][1].
 My answers are below.
 You can see how other designs and developers answered the same questions by [subscribing to the newsletter][2].